oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 In your project folder (i.e. my_project from `Install the library` step) and in the work console where you set envvars, run the following:

 Please refer to [data-nfts-and-datatokens-flow](data-nfts-and-datatokens-flow.md) and complete the following steps :
-- [x] 2.1 Create an ERC721 data NFT
+- [x] 2.1 Create a data NFT
-- [x] 2.2 Create an ERC20 datatoken from the data NFT
+- [x] 2.2 Create a datatoken from the data NFT

 ### 3. Dispenser creation & activation